 Making illegal or careless maneuvers

-Rear-end collisions in New Jersey often result from careless or distracting driving.
+Rear-end collisions in New Jersey often result from careless or distracted driving.
 While this usually refers to following too closely or not focusing on the road, it can also include:

 - Merging without signaling